 From each instrument any other instrument can be made active.
 Each instrument can store measurement data on disk and read from disk.
-It
+It is also possible to print out the data.

 Starting the program

 The program can easily be started according to the procedure shown below: